 Note: Always buy UPC barcodes from the official GS1 website and avoid all the cheap alternatives you may find in your Google search.
 Getting those cheap barcodes not matching against the GS1 database may get your product invalid on Amazon.
 Also, there is no difference between UPC and GTIN when it comes to product identification.

 Amazon generates FNKSU for free.
 You have to download, print, and affix it to every item.
 You can do it yourself, make an arrangement with the supplier, or pay Amazon to do that.
-The platform charges $0.30 per item for standard FBA and $0.10 per item for FBA Small and Light to affix every item with FNKSU labels.
+The platform charges $0.55 per item to affix it with the FNKSU label.

 If you want to venture as a private label seller, you must get your brand registered with Amazon’s brand registry.
 You can only do that if you fulfill the following requirements.